yarik2720/Synergy-SM/README.md

 		+ moved syn_autosave from multiple trigger to trigger once (more players = more cars stopping)
 	+ d2_coast_10
 		+ antirush trigger_hurt now disables after secret door opens
+		+ fixed soft-lock by preventing trigger on the other side of the lighthouse door to be enabled until after the secret door opens
 		+ fixed server crash by replacing already used TemplateName for Combine Soldiers
 	+ d2_coast_11
 		+ fixed health for Antlion Guard on vintage mode